By moving to 100% renewables in Wales we can increase energy security, reduce fuel poverty and tackle climate change

 To get public, political and financial support for a move to 100% renewable energy we need to show that it’s possible and profitable.
-We’re gathering information and evidence on issues such as the energy needs of homes and buildings, the renewable energy potential in Wales and the costs and benefits involved.
+We’ve gathered information and evidence on issues such as the energy needs of homes and buildings, the renewable energy potential in Wales and the costs and benefits involved.

 Increasing our understanding of what motivates people to save energy and get involved in community renewable energy projects

 Before we can increase the number of community owned renewable energy projects we need to find out what values influence how people use and see energy.
-We’re engaging with communities about what would motivate them to take a more active role in how they generate and use their energy.
-We’re also looking at what potential different areas of Wales have for community owned renewable energy schemes.
+We’ve engaged with communities about what would motivate them to take a more active role in how they generate and use their energy.
+We’ve also looked at what potential different areas of Wales have for community owned renewable energy schemes.

 Regulation that meets our needs

 Current regulation needs updating to make it easier for large and small scale renewable energy projects to go ahead.
-We’re examining how regulation currently works to make sure we have the right regulation and powers to support renewable energy development for the future in Wales.
+We’ve examined how regulation currently works to make sure we have the right regulation and powers to support renewable energy development for the future in Wales.

 Filling in the gaps in policy and securing political support

 The right policy needs to be in place to support a move to 100% renewable energy.
-We are identifying policy gaps and writing a series of papers to influence change and gain political support for our ambitions.
+We have identified policy gaps and written a series of papers to influence change and gain political support for our ambitions.
 You can read our first policy paper on Funding Renewable Energy projects and the Welsh Government’s response to our recommendations.

-We will use the results from the different work areas of the project to create a detailed, costed, timed action plan for developing a renewable energy programme for Wales.
+We have used the results from the different work areas of the project to create a detailed, costed, timed action plan for developing a renewable energy programme for Wales.